Which of the following is the major organic product formed when t... | Study Prep in Pearson+

 1

-Identify the substrate and the reaction conditions: The substrate is tert-butyl bromide (a tertiary alkyl halide), and the reaction is with water under S\_N1 conditions.
+Identify the substrate and the reaction conditions: The substrate is tert-butyl bromide, which is a tertiary alkyl halide, and the reaction is with water under SN1 conditions.

-Recall the mechanism of an S\_N1 reaction: It proceeds via a two-step mechanism where the leaving group (Br) first departs, forming a carbocation intermediate, followed by nucleophilic attack by water.
+Recall the mechanism of an SN1 reaction: It involves two main steps—first, the leaving group (Br-) departs, forming a tertiary carbocation intermediate; second, the nucleophile (water) attacks the carbocation to form the product.

-Determine the stability of the carbocation intermediate: Tertiary carbocations, like the one formed from tert-butyl bromide, are highly stabilized due to alkyl group electron-donating effects, making the S\_N1 pathway favorable.
+Recognize that tertiary carbocations are highly stabilized due to alkyl group electron-donating effects, making the SN1 pathway favorable for tert-butyl bromide.

-Predict the nucleophile attack: Water, acting as a nucleophile, will attack the planar carbocation intermediate, leading to the formation of tert-butyl alcohol after deprotonation.

-Conclude the major product: Since the reaction proceeds via a stable tertiary carbocation and water attacks to form an alcohol, the major product is tert-butyl alcohol, not sec-butyl or n-butyl alcohol.

 Related Videos